Q: How do I find out about backyard trapping and finding a community group?

 Q: Is the Predator Free 2050 goal attainable?

-The predator free movement builds on the efforts already underway across communities, iwi, private businesses, philanthropists, scientists and government.
+The predator free movement builds on the collective efforts of communities, iwi, private businesses, philanthropists, scientists and government.

-The alternative is to accept that much of our wildlife will be forever confined to offshore islands and small fenced sanctuaries.
+The alternative to predator freedom is to accept that much of our unique wildlife will be forever confined to offshore islands and small fenced sanctuaries.

 Q: Can my community group apply for funding from Predator Free 2050 Limited?